 All Scottsdale Public Library cards need to be renewed on a yearly basis.

-You will receive a notice via email 90 days prior to your card expiration date.
+Eligible library cardholders will be automatically renewed each year.
+If you are not automatically renewed, you will receive a notice via email 30 days prior to your card expiration date.

 You will need to upload a copy of your utility bill or a picture of a piece of postmarked mail for proof of address.